Choose a department for specific course descriptions:

 English 12 offers a classic and contemporary British-based approach to literature via a variety of genres and literary styles including fables, myths, short stories, drama, and poetry.
 At the 12th-grade level, students will analyze the literature of The Kingdom of Great Britain and Northern Ireland, and the literature of its colonies, excluding The United States of America, from the pre-Anglo-Saxon period through the multinational literature of the 21st century.
 Students will use organizational skills, audience awareness, and verbal and nonverbal presentation skills to plan, deliver, and critique effective oral presentations.
 Students will develop skills in analyzing, evaluating, and applying the format and content of a variety of informational texts.
 They will learn to use critical analysis to judge the merit of a dramatic selection.
 Skills will be developed and utilized in creating expository and technical writings which are organized logically and contain clear and accurate ideas.
-In addition, students will be expected to produce a well-documented research paper using MLA style.
+In addition, students will be expected to produce a well-documented research paper using MLA (Modern Language Association) style.
 Vocabulary building will be ongoing, with an emphasis on college entrance testing.
 Students also will demonstrate advanced knowledge of grammatical conventions through writing, editing, and speaking.

 College Credit College Composition ENG111/ENG112 (May be substituted for English 12)

-College Composition I (ENG 111) introduces students to critical thinking and the fundamentals of academic writing.
+College Composition I (ENG 111) is a 3-credit hour course that introduces students to critical thinking and the fundamentals of academic writing.
 Through the writing process, students refine topics; develop and support ideas; investigate, evaluate, and incorporate appropriate resources; edit for effective style and usage; and determine appropriate approaches for a variety of contexts, audiences, and purposes.
 Writing activities will include exposition and argumentation with at least one researched essay.